Golf Injuries and Treatment

 Surgery is considered for lateral and medial epicondylitis in patients with symptoms lasting for months in spite of a rehabilitation program, forearm bracing and injections.
 Debridement of degenerative tissue is performed, followed by splinting of the elbow, and physical therapy.
 Return to golf commonly occurs after several months.

 Request an appointment with the professionals at South Carolina Sports Medicine if you’re experiencing pain or are dealing with an injury.
-Call our facility at (843) 572-2663 for more information about our services.
+Call or text us at (843) 572-2663 for more information about our services.

 South Carolina Sports Medicine